opiter09/Stafy4-Translation-Tools/README.md

 # Stafy4-Translation-Tools
-This is currently very broken, do not try to actually use it.
+This is currently very broken, so do not try to actually use it.
 I'm keeping it up as a reference; hopefully it will get fixed eventually.

 You MUST put the ROM in the same folder as the exe, or it won't work.